dgreif/ring/homebridge/README.md

   * Light (if camera is equipped)
   * Siren Switch (if camera is equipped)
     * Can be hidden with `hideCameraSirenSwitch`
+  * Existing Doorbell Switch (if doorbell is equipped)
+    * Can be hidden with `hideExistingDoorbellSwitch`
   * Programmable switch for doorbells (triggers `Single Press` actions)
     * Note: doorbell event notifications should be configured via settings on the camera feed
     * Can be hidden with `hideDoorbellSwitch`